segfly/carlinkit-modding/README.md

 ![Carlinkit Adapter](images/CPC200-U2W.png)

 This device served me well for a long time, but I was often frustrated with 3 things:
-* The CarPlay interface was sluggish to input
+* The CarPlay interface was sluggish
 * There was a second or two delay between playing a song and hearing the audio
-* I'd often have to unplug and replug the device to get it to be recognized after starting my vehicle
+* I'd often have to unplug and replug the device for it to be recognized after starting my vehicle

 I didn't bother resolving these features as I could tolerate the nuisance and I was not worth it to me to purchase another adapter.
-Having had experience with automotive, and Chinese-brand devices in the past, I felt lucky it worked at all given the inconsistent implementation of standards and interfaces.
+Having had experience with some automotive, and Chinese-brand devices in the past, I felt lucky it worked at all given the inconsistent implementation of standards and interfaces.
 Trying other devices, may not make any difference, and at the time there were not many to choose from.

 ## Current Day 2024